erfg12/BingRewards/bingRewards/bin/Release/readme.txt

 on your PC, this program may not function correctly.
 Be sure you have a working copy of Internet Explorer.

-For Windows XP users, be sure you accept all cookies on Internet Explorer.
+- Windows XP users, be sure you accept all cookies on Internet Explorer.
+- Windows 10 requires “Always allow session cookies”
+  - Control Panel > Internet Options > Privacy (tab) > Advanced (button)

 Step 1) Open accounts.txt with notepad and type in your windows live account email/password credentials.
 One account per line.